sahir-dev/Data-Science-Internship/README.md

 # Projects-practices
-# For EDA Assignment i used Cars.csv file.
+# For EDA Assignment i used Cars_data.csv file.